 The seventh tip is to use a key safe, placed in a location that is out of sight to the general public.
 The location must be on a need to know basis.
 In the key safe, it is worth having a spare front and back door key.
 So that if you lose your keys or snap a key in the lock then at least you will have access to your property via another door.

 Please remember, do not leave a key in the lock on the inside.

 The exception to the rule above is when you have an individual that needs a carer.
 The location of the key safe should be by the front or back door.
 Why?
-Most carers work for an agency and so they need to be able to find the key safe easily.
-This is because the carer might change on a daily basis.
+Most carers work for an agency, and so they need to be able to find the key safe easily.
+This is because the carer might change daily.

 Tip 8 – Home Security Safe.

 The eighth tip is for those that have high valuable jewellery, whether it be financial or sentimental, £1000 and above in cash.
 You need to have an insurance improved safe that is correctly fitted either to the floor or an external wall.